liudoubletian/phyloMDA/README.md

 library(ggtree)
 library(adaANCOM)
 ```
-And then you can also install phyloMDA from github with:
+Then you can also install phyloMDA from github with:
 ```r
 install.packages("devtools")
 devtools::install_github("liudoubletian/phyloMDA")